Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 `send#atomic_swap` must be confirmed.

+`send#atomic_swap` must not be a send to self, e.g. link must not match sender account.

 `asset height` in `send#atomic_swap` must refer to the valid frontier Banano block for an asset meta chain or a valid `receive#atomic_swap_delegation` block.

 `receive#atomic_swap` must be confirmed with block height `receive height`.